For the record, there will be spoilers. If you haven’t seen Black Panther, stop doing what you’re doing right now, buy tickets, and go see it.

 Eric grew up on the streets without any feminine person in his life to shape his values and views of the world.
 Instead, the orphan listened to his father through the ears of a child and was shaped by the streets.
 By the time he became an adult he had no real understanding of the point and values behind tradition and the importance of that.
 He had no one to call him out when he was younger and grew into a maniac.
 Even after his death, it’s clear he knows little of what Wakanda is really like.
 This is why his challenge didn’t go over well also.
 In his superficial haste to take over he didn’t learn a thing about the people he was taking over.
 When T’challa takes him to see the sunset, he’s giving him a chance to live and Eric chooses death and his American heritage.
 This also comes up in the ancestral plane.
 Of coure Eric can’t be with the ancestors as he didn’t take place in the traditions, he doesn’t believe in bast, and has no real connection to Wakanda beyond his father, who chose to leave.

 These three characters are all interconnected.
 They represent what happens to a person without parents and even more one without culture.
 Family matters, as does tradition.
 It’s one thing to leave those things as an adult but not having them or having them taken as children greatly affects people.
-In some ways this movie is in part about legacy and tradition, and hopefully overcoming the terrible parts of your own legacy.
+This movie is, in part, about legacy and tradition and hopefully overcoming the terrible parts of your own legacy.